sav-che/TL-2/Authors/Dematra, ... {std. Dematra}.md

-> [!cite] BHL link: this entry starts at [page 196](https://www.biodiversitylibrary.org/item/103833#page/208/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 196](https://www.biodiversitylibrary.org/page/33259242) of TL-2 Suppl.
 V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Dematra,...
-(1742-1824), Swiss clergyman and botanist, whose specialities were Rosa and the flora of the Canton of Fribourg. (*Dematra*).
+(1742-1824), Swiss clergyman and botanist, whose specialities were Rosa and the flora of the Canton of Fribourg.
+**Abbreviated name**: *Dematra*

 #### Herbarium and types